joshuaebowling/node-web-scraper/book.md

 34 When he went ashore he saw a great crowd, and he had compassion on them, because they were like sheep without a shepherd.
 And he began to teach them many things.
 34 Cuando Jesús desembarcó y vio tanta gente, tuvo compasión de ellos, porque eran como ovejas sin pastor.
 Así que comenzó a enseñarles muchas cosas.
 35 And when it grew late, his disciples came to him and said, “This is a desolate place, and the hour is now late.
-35 Cuando ya se hizo tarde, se le acercaron sus discípulos y le dijeron:
+35 Cuando ya se hizo tarde, se le acercaron sus discípulos y le dijeron: ―Este es un lugar apartado y ya es muy tarde.
 36 Send them away to go into the surrounding countryside and villages and buy themselves something to eat.”
 36 Despide a la gente, para que vayan a los campos y pueblos cercanos y se compren algo de comer.
 37 But he answered them, “You give them something to eat.”
 And they said to him, “Shall we go and buy two hundred denarii[f] worth of bread and give it to them to eat?”
-37 ―Denles ustedes mismos de comer —contestó Jesús.
+37 ―Denles ustedes mismos de comer —contestó Jesús. ―¡Eso costaría casi un año de trabajo![b] —objetaron—. ¿Quieres que vayamos y gastemos todo ese dinero en pan para darles de comer?
 38 And he said to them, “How many loaves do you have?
 Go and see.”
 And when they had found out, they said, “Five, and two fish.”
 38 ―¿Cuántos panes tienen ustedes? —preguntó—.
-Vayan a ver.
+Vayan a ver. ―Cinco, y dos pescados.
 39 Then he commanded them all to sit down in groups on the green grass.
 39 Entonces les mandó que hicieran que la gente se sentara por grupos sobre la hierba verde.
 40 So they sat down in groups, by hundreds and by fifties.